royalapplications/docs/src/r2023/royalserver/introduction/configuration.md

 ```

 > [!NOTE]
-> Be aware that these overwrites are neither shown in the Configuration Tool.
+> Be aware that these overwrites are not shown in the Configuration Tool but will be reflected in the log.

 ## Configuration of Managed Servers